oiad/service_points/README.md

 1) In your \dayzinstallfolder\MPMissions\dayz_1.Chernarus folder (or similar), create a subfolder called "scripts/service_points" or use another name if a folder with other add-on scripts exists.

+2) Download this repo by clicking on the "Clone or Download" button and then click "Download ZIP" or click: https://github.com/oiad/service_points/archive/master.zip

-2) Place the files that you've downloaded below into the "scripts/service_points" folder
+3) Place the files that you've downloaded below into the "scripts/service_points" folder

-3) Add this to your init.sqf in the "if (!isDedicated) then { PUT HERE SOMEWHERE (at the end is ok) }" block (so it will only be started on your client and not the server):
+4) Add this to your init.sqf in the "if (!isDedicated) then { PUT HERE SOMEWHERE (at the end is ok) }" block (so it will only be started on your client and not the server):

 	if (!isDedicated) then {
 		// ... some other stuff ...